Schererville, Indiana: Recreational sports

+Kids play a variety of activities in both local leagues and club travel leagues.

+Lake Central Youth Basketball oversees one of the largest youth basketball programs in the area open to all residents in surrounding communities.

-The Schererville Soccer Club provides a soccer environment for boys and girls ages 4–17 (U6 through REC Plus.)
+The Schererville Soccer Club is a non-profit organization committed to youth soccer in Northwest Indiana and provides a volunteer led introductory community soccer league for boys and girls ages 4–17 (U6 through REC Plus.)

-There is also Tri-Town Football for ages going all the way to 15 or 16 years of age.
+There is also Lake Central Pop Warner Football for ages 5– 16 years of age offering flag football, tackle football and cheer.

 Transportation

 Schererville residents and visitors fly via Chicago's O'Hare International or Midway.

 The Borman Expressway (I-80/94/US 6), the Indiana Toll Road, Interstate 65, US 12 and US 20 are within a 25 mi radius of Schererville.

 Commuters to nearby Chicago rely on local South Shore Line with train service from Millennium Station in Chicago to the South Bend International Airport in South Bend, IN.
 In 2014 an extensive expansion and improvement project was started to improve reliability, frequency and efficiency for daily commuters.
 Completion of this upgraded service is expected in 2024.

 Nickname

 The town's nickname, "The Crossroads of America," stems from the fact that U.S. Route 41, (stemming from Upper Peninsula Michigan to Miami, Florida) U.S. Route 30, (stemming from Atlantic City, New Jersey to Astoria, Oregon) and the old Lincoln Highway (the east end starting in Times Square and the west end starting in Lincoln Park in San Francisco, CA) intersect in Schererville.